 Isolation is one of the most devastating and debilitating issues that warriors and their families face.

-In fact, research tells us that it is the most common issue experienced among all active duty military members, DOD dependents, and veterans throughout all branches.
+In fact, research tells us that it is the most common issue experienced among all active-duty military members, DOD dependents, and veterans throughout all branches.
 What makes isolation such a prominent issue in the military culture?
-The answer is multi leveled.
+The answer is multi-leveled.
 For some, the idea of openly sharing a challenge or problem they may be facing instills fear or anxiousness, knowing it may impact their career or social position.
 For others, working past isolation involves finding someone they can trust, a person who will understand what they are going through.
-For most, believing that person exists seems impossible.
+And for most, believing that person exists seems impossible.
 Therefore, they walk through life thinking no one really would understand, or even worse, why would any care.
 These are just a couple of examples.

 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10, NKJV).

 If I know anything about life, I know that God is real.
 So is Satan.
 There is a heaven.
 Hell exists, too.
 Life is a struggle…isolation is real.
 We are engaged in a daily spiritual battle.
 Satan wants to destroy you whether you are a Christian or not.
 Jesus wants you to have life, and have it to the fullest measure possible.
 The devil is a powerful enemy that we should not underestimate.
 In our own strength, we are no match for him.
 And as we consider how to navigate through the issue of isolation, this trick of the enemy, here are some steps to remember.
 First…

 Jesus wants you to have life, and have it to the fullest measure possible.